 By definition, the discount rate is the return that an investor requires to take on the level of risk implied in the transaction.
-In practice, choosing the discount rate is part art and part science.
+In practice, choosing the discount rate for a real estate investment is part art and part science.

 The art of choosing a discount rate is based on analysis of several variables that may be difficult to quantify including: the likelihood of modeled cash flows actually occurring, property type, location, and the general economic conditions at the time of analysis.
-Despite the number of variables, they all have one thing in common, risk.
-The higher the perceived risk in the transaction, the higher the return required by the investor, and thus the higher the discount rate.
-The lower the perceived risk, the lower the discount rate.
+Despite the number of variables, they all have one thing in common: risk.
+The higher the perceived risk in the real estate transaction, the higher the return required by the investor, and thus the higher the discount rate.
+The lower the perceived risk in a real estate investment, the lower the discount rate.

-The science of choosing a discount rate is that there are some generally accepted guardrails within which the rate should fall.
-For most commercial real estate transactions, the discount rate should fall between 5% and 12%.
+There are some generally accepted ranges within which the discount rate for real estate should fall; for most commercial real estate transactions, the discount rate should fall between 5% and 12%.
 There is no definitive “right” or “wrong” discount rate, but the ultimate choice must be fully supported by data and previous transactions.